 Field Description 7 TCF Transfer Complete Flag.
 This bit is set on the completion of a byte transfer.
 This bit is only valid during or immediately following a transfer to the IIC module or from the IIC module.
 The TCF bit is cleared by reading the IIC1D register in receive mode or writing to the IIC1D in transmit mode.
 0 Transfer in progress 1 Transfer complete 6 IAAS Addressed as a Slave.
 The IAAS bit is set when the calling address matches the programmed slave address or when the GCAEN bit is set and a general call is received.
 Writing the IIC1C register clears this bit.
-0 Not addressed 1 Addressed as a slave Bus Busy.
-The BUSY bit indicates the status of the bus regardless of slave or master mod set when a start signal is detected and cleared when a stop signal is detected.
-Bus is idle Bus Busy.
-The BUSY bit indicates the status of the bus regardless of slave or master mod set when a stop signal is detected.
-Bus Busy.
-The BUSY bit indicates the status of the bus regardless of slave or master mod set when a stop signal is detected.
-Bus Busy.
-The BUSY bit indicates the status of the bus regardless of slave or master mod set when a stop signal is detected.
-Bus Busy.
-The BUSY bit indicates the status of the bus regardless of slave or master mod set when a start signal is detected and cleared when a stop signal is detected.
-Bus Busy.
-The BUSY bit indicates the status of the bus regardless of slave or master mod set when a stop signal is detected.
-4 ARBL Arbitration Lost.
+0 Not addressed 1 Addressed as a slave 5 BUSY Bus Busy.
+The BUSY bit indicates the status of the bus regardless of slave or master mode.
+The BUSY bit is set when a start signal is detected and cleared when a stop signal is detected.
+O Bus is idle 1 Bus is busy 4 ARBL Arbitration Lost.
 This bit is set by hardware when the arbitration procedure is lost.
 The ARBL bit must be cleared by software by writing a 1 to it.
 O Standard bus operation 1 Loss of arbitration 2 SRW Slave Read/Write.
 When addressed as a slave, the SRW bit indicates the value of the R/W command bit of the calling address sent to the master.
 O Slave receive, master writing to slave 1 Slave transmit, master reading from slave 1 IICIF IIC Interrupt Flag.
 The IICIF bit is set when an interrupt is pending.
 This bit must be cleared by software, by writing a 1 to it in the interrupt routine.
-One of the following events can set the IICIF bit: One byte transfer completes Match of slave address to calling address Arbitration lost 0 No interrupt pending 1 Interrupt pending 0 RXAK Receive Acknowledge.
+One of the following events can set the IICIF bit: One byte transfer completes Match of slave address to calling address Arbitration lost No interrupt pending Interrupt pending 0 RXAK Receive Acknowledge.
 When the RXAK bit is low, it indicates an acknowledge signal has been received after the completion of one byte of data transmission on the bus.
 If the RXAK bit is high it means that no acknowledge signal is detected.
 O Acknowledge received No acknowledge received